AlaaAR-uni/StudentRecordManagementSystem/README.md

 1. Open the project in NetBeans.
 2. Run the file "SRMS.java".
 3. The menu will appear and you can add, delete, search, or update students.
+4. the added student will be saved as students.txt flie.

 ## UML Diagram